Black-chested Snake-eagles

 In flight, the dark head contrasts with the underparts and underwings, which are white apart from dark barring on the flight feathers and tail.
 The upperparts are dark brown, and the eye is yellow.

-The female resembles the male but is larger in size.
+The female resembles the male but is larger.

 Description

-Black-chested Snake-eagles occur throughout southern Africa from Ethiopia and Sudan in the north to South Africa in the south and Angola in the southwest.
+Black-chested Snake-eagle occur throughout southern Africa from Ethiopia and Sudan in the north to South Africa in the south and Angola in the southwest.

 They inhabit semi-arid or desert areas, with open terrain to hunt on, trees to perch and nest in, and sufficient food supply.